-What is an informal meeting and do I have to attend?
+What is a Preliminary Meeting and do I have to attend?

 - If a student accepts responsibility for the violation(s), but disputes at least one of the sanctions described, the student may request a sanction hearing where a hearing officer will determine sanctions.

-- If a student denies responsibility for the violation(s) the student may request a formal responsibility hearing (for cases with Level 3 sanctions) where a hearing panel will weigh all of the information presented and make a determination on responsibility and then sanctions if applicable.
+- If a student denies responsibility for the violation(s) the student may request a formal responsibility hearing (for cases with Level 3 sanctions) where a hearing panel will weigh all of the information presented and decide on responsibility and then sanctions if applicable.

-- If you choose not to attend your preliminary meeting the complainant in a case with a Level 2 sanction you will not have the ability to request a review.
-If you choose not to attend the preliminary meeting with the complantant for cases with a Level 3 sanction your case will be forwarded CS and a formal responsibility hearing will be scheduled.
+- If you choose not to attend your Preliminary Meeting the complainant in a case with a Level 2 sanction you will not have the ability to request an appeal.
+If you choose not to attend the Preliminary Meeting with the complainant for cases with a Level 3 sanction your case will be forwarded CS and a formal responsibility hearing will be scheduled.

 I’ve been told my case needs to go to a hearing.
 What are my options?